From grape harvest to crushing

 to make Valpolicella Classico Superiore Ripasso, Valpolicella Classico Superiore and Valpolicella Classico.

-The grapes used for Valpolicella Classico Superiore Ripasso and Valpolicella Classico Superiore, after the
+The grapes used for Valpolicella Classico Superiore Ripasso and Valpolicella Classico Superiore

-The grapes used for Valpolicella Classico are instead gently laid, bunch after bunch, first in small plastic bins and
+The grapes used for Valpolicella Classico are instead laid, first in small plastic bins and later

 It is very important that as little time as possible passes between harvest and crushing,